ibm-cloud-docs/containers/cl-ingress-alb.md

 ### 01 May 2026, Version 1.15.1 - 1.15.1_337399295_iks
 {: #cl-ingress-alb-1151_337399295_iks}

+- No feature changes.
+Updates dependencies and base images to the latest versions.

 ### 24 April 2026, Version 1.15.1 - 1.15.1_336158160_iks
 {: #cl-ingress-alb-1151_336158160_iks}